Pre-employment screening: Working With Children Checks and Police Checks

 - Public awareness of the use of structured risk assessment models may deter possible offenders.

 This resource sheet is divided into two parts:

 - Part A provides an overview of the types of Working With Children Checks and Police Checks that operate in Australia.

-- Part B provides details about the requirements for working with children in Australian states and territories, as well as state/territory contact information.
+- Part B provides details about the requirements for working with children in Australian states and territories, as well as contact information for state/territory screening services.

 The information provided in this publication is to be used as a guide only.
 Individuals are encouraged to check the currency of any information that is provided by contacting relevant departments or organisations.
 All enquiries about obtaining Working With Children Checks (WWCC) and Police Checks should be made to the state or territory government department responsible.

-This paper was updated by Kathryn Goldsworthy, Research Officer with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.
+This paper was updated by Will Douglas, Research Officer with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.

-Previous editions have been compiled by Debbie Scott, Veronica Meredith, Claire Berlyn, Prue Holzer, Daryl Higgins and Nick Richardson.
+Previous editions have been compiled by Kathryn Goldsworthy, Debbie Scott, Veronica Meredith, Claire Berlyn, Prue Holzer, Daryl Higgins and Nick Richardson.

 Part A: Overview

 This resource is intended to provide an overview of the types of screening schemes that operate in Australia for child-related work.
 State/territory legislative provisions and information about risk assessments are also discussed.

 Police checks carried out in each state and territory provide a nationwide screening of criminal history information.
 Throughout this resource, the terminology reflects the language used in each jurisdiction.